 @Test func judgeAlignmentMeetsThreshold() async throws {

-let evaluation = TagAlignmentEvaluation()
+let evaluation = TagJudgeAlignmentEvaluation()

-let results = try await evaluation.run()
+let metrics = try await evaluation.run()

-// 0.6 = "substantial agreement" per Cohen (1960)
+// 0.6+ = substantial agreement per Cohen (1960)

-#expect(kappa >= 0.6, "Judge drifted: kappa=\(kappa).
-Refine the judge prompt.")
+#expect(overallKappa >= 0.6, "Judge drift detected: kappa=\(overallKappa).
+Refine judge prompt.")